Stimulus check: Eligibility, fine print, income limit and how the first payment could shape the next rescue package

 What to do if you don't receive your check

-Here are guidelines on how to contact the IRS to report your missing stimulus check, including the warning signs to watch for that warrant picking up the phone and reaching out.
+Here are guidelines on how to contact the IRS to report your missing stimulus check, including the warning signs to watch for that warrant picking up the phone and making calls.

-If you qualify for a payment, the IRS plans to mail a letter about your payment to your last known address within 15 days after it sends the money.
+If you qualified for a payment, the IRS plans to mail a letter about your payment to your last known address within 15 days after it sends the money.
 The IRS said the letter will provide information on how the IRS made the payment and how to report not receiving the payment if you don't get it.
-Several CNET readers, however, had reported with the first check that the letter doesn't include clear instructions for what to do if you don't receive the payment.
+Several CNET readers, however, reported with the first check that the letter didn't include clear instructions for what to do if you didn't receive the payment.
 We've asked the IRS for clarification.

 The IRS added 3,500 telephone representatives in May to help with potential problems regarding payments.
 The representatives won't be able to help with problems specific to your payment, however.
 CNET readers reported being able to get through to the service and receiving help.

-Note: This story is updated often.